halostatue-archive/fish-fzf/README.md

 A quick plugin for [fish shell][] that provides some useful default configuration options for [fzf][] over and above [jethrokuan/fzf][].

+> This plugin is likely to see changes in the near future so that the
+> configuration changes can be opted into for either [jethrokua/fzf][] or
+> [PatrickF1/fzf.fish][].
+When this happens, changes to configuration will be
+> required.

 [![Version][]][]

 ## Installation